-- Display web pages and images stored in the "Photo" library of your
+- Display web pages and images stored in the "Photo" library of your mobile device.

 - Use the built-in projector remote control feature to control input sources, AV mute, freeze, audio settings, operate menu, zoom by finger with Touchpad and more.

 - Send files from your email or cloud storage apps to the iProjection app.

 - Marker function enables highlighting and annotation of projected photos and documents and also saving annotation to your device

-- Activities Not Supported: The Epson iProjection app does not support video playback, PowerPoint and Keynote animations, or
+- Activities Not Supported: The Epson iProjection app does not support video playback, PowerPoint and Keynote animations, or mirroring.

 Image Settings: Settings on the Image menu let you adjust the aspect ratio, color, and quality of your image for the input source you are currently using.
 The available settings depend on the currently selected input source.

 - Aspect Ratio: You can select the following image aspect